-Why Take Pieris Forest Flame Cuttings?
+Why Propagate Pieris from Cuttings?

 How to Take Pieris Forest Flame Cuttings?

 The job of taking pieris cuttings is not too difficult but there are a few things that you will need to consider in order to ensure the best chance of success.
+There are also a few things that you will need that you may already have kicking about in your shed.

 What You Need